anwaukoni/romanNumeralTranslation/README.md

 - Also made it responsive to a certain degree; however, media queries may be required to improve this aspect of the app

 #### Logic for translations - Translator.js
-- Translating numbers was Roman Numerals was the easier of the two functions to create.
+- Translating numbers to Roman Numerals was the easier of the two functions to create.
 - You can divide each query into digits at the specific position they are in.
 IE: single, tenth, hundreth, and thousandth.
 - Example If the digit at hundreth place is `8`, then you can return `DCCC`.
 - You can continue to repeat this because until you get to get to the single unit.
 - This is quite performant because there is no looping through the numbers, it is a straight lookup based on the list provided.
 In short, it takes a constant time regardless of the query.

 - Translating Roman Numerals was trickier because there are a lot edge cases to deal with
-- Example of edge cases:
+- The logic involves mathemically adding each number in the Roman Numeral list.
+Starting with 0, you add the highest number in the list and continue doing that until you get to the lowest number.
+- In cases that you have to deal with numbers like `IV`, a subtraction of `1` and an addition of `5` is made.
+- There were also other edge case to deal with.
+Ex:
  -- Query is not roman numeral? ex. `Cat`
  -- Query is above or below max and min numbers? ex. `9000` -- Query is in mapping but is not valid roman numeral? ex `XLLLLV`